ICPC-TUM/website/content/news/auticpc15.md

 Write a message to icpc@in.tum.de if you encounter any problems.

 We will provide small snacks and some drinks during the contest.
 We are looking forward to meeting you at the contest!

+## Update
+The contest was successfully held, a short review can be found [here](../content/history/2015/Amirkabir2015)